tvooo/thesis/Design.md

 On the right side of the bottom bar, to toggle buttons allow for enabling and disabling of two features.
 The right button, showing a list icon, shows or hides the sidebar.
 The left button with the label „Highlight Global“ toggles the highlighting of the global scope (as described above).

-The left side of the bottom bar shows the breadcrumbs known from the static prototype.
+The left side of the bottom bar shows the breadcrumbs known from the scripted prototype.
 The breadcrumbs, implemented as simple buttons, are labeled with the corresponding scope name.
 The global scope is always on the left, whereas the currently local, active scope is on the right.
 By hovering over any of the breadcrumb buttons, the user can preview the respective scope highlighting in the editor.
 The preview is applied in addition to the currently active highlight in a different colour.

 By hovering over the breadcrumbs from left to right or from right to left, the user can make the relationship between the logical structure of the JavaScript program (in the form of hierarchic scopes) and the textual structure (in the form of code) visible.

 #### Sidebar

 The sidebar shows content depending on the currently active scope.
-Similarily to the static prototype, the sidebar lists one pane for each scope in the hierarchy of the active scope.
+Similarily to the scripted prototype, the sidebar lists one pane for each scope in the hierarchy of the active scope.
 The active scope is listed on top, while its ancestors are listed below, up to the global scope on the very bottom.

 Each pane is entitled by the name of the scope.
 In case of function scope, the name of the function becomes the scope name („(anonymous function)“ in the case of an unnamed function expression).
 In case of the global scope, the name is „GLOBAL“.